 Automate the process if you haven’t enough time to check the inbox regularly.
 Thus, Clear travel service invited subscribers to visit a dedicated landing page with survey:

 This service is about traveling.
-So, a few days after a flight, the service sends users this triggered email.
+So, a few days after a flight, the service sends the email list this triggered email.
 Subscribers follow one of the links and pass the survey in a separate browser tab.
 All the answers go to the relevant lead cards of Clear CRM.

 Another way to get subscribers’ feedback is to let them vote without leaving the inbox, as Amazon and Massdrop stores did: